 Optimal training will stimulate the thinking and emotional side of the brain.
-Creating a training environment in which young players are emotionally involved in the process of assimilating information and not mere mechanical repetition will foster the development of their potential.
+Creating a training environment in which young players are emotionally involved in the process of assimilating information fio and not mere mechanical repetition will foster the development of their potential.
 Players will be interested in training and will have intrinsic motivation to learn.
 The learning process will be more relevant to the needs of children and adolescents, as it will be conducted in the context of a game.
 It will also be enjoyable, because what brings the most joy to all young players is simply playing football itself.

 The selection of intelligent game tasks and limitations conducive to individual development, learning needs and ones that are brain friendly will have a positive impact on systematically increasing the potential of talented players.
 Such a training regimen and environment will also foster such traits as creativity, and intuitive and unpredictable behaviour in young players.
 We coaches, observing the learning process in such an environment, will be able to see how the players assimilate information.
 Likewise, how they solve a similar problem encountered on the pitch.
 We’ll see whether they are good students and how they adapt to the conditions and various situations encountered on the pitch.
 We will get to observe character traits that we are unable to see during mechanical control and our telling players all the time what to do and how to behave.
 The thinking side of the brain analyzes; on the other hand, the emotional side is responsible for instinctive action.
 That’s why both sides in combination, stimulated during training will raise the potential of players to a higher level and meet their individual needs.

 Returning to Danny Kerry’s quoted remarks, mechanical training, which offers a lot of information and forces players to think too much and analyze everything is not conducive to their individual needs.
 Well, everyone develops in a different way, some faster, others slower in every area.
 It is no different with our neurological system and assimilation of information.

 Every young player needs autonomy and to be able to solve problems in different ways using various techniques.
 It is sufficient to cite the example of small children and how they learn to walk.
 Not every toddler learns the same and in an identical fashion.
 Their neurological systems assimilate information in different ways, which is why their learning the same activity varies.
 It's the same with young players.
 Each of them is different, performs differently a given technical element conducive to their biological development and a player’s stage of learning at a given moment.
 Therefore, training and the game model force young players to behave in the same way, regardless of their individual differences, as well as those occurring in the neurological system.
-That’s why the same game model and the ensuing training is not an optimal solution for the football learning process in children and adolescents.
+That’s why the same game model, and the ensuing training, is not an optimal solution for the football learning process in children and adolescents.
 I can't understand how every player can be expected to fulfil and develop his potential in identical game models and training.
 He fails to develop and that's another reason why we don't have more professional players graduating from academies.